Camping Adventures, Camping Tips, Destinations, National Parks

 Image rom treebonesresort.com

-Why families like it: Treebones offers yurts, a small number of unique cabins, and one “human nest” treehouse — all with ocean views.
+Why families like it: Treebones offers yurts, log cabins, a small number of unique cabins, and one “human nest” treehouse — all with ocean views.
 The yurts include comfy beds, a sink/vanity, and deck space; many families appreciate the proximity to beaches, tide pools, and Big Sur’s dramatic coastline.
-The glamping resort has an on-site restaurant and is small and laid-back — a great base for little explorers.
+The glamping resort has an on-site restaurant where you can enjoy al fresco dining with stunning ocean views.
+Families also love the easy access to natural hot springs in the Big Sur area for relaxing after a day of adventure.
+Treebones Resort is small and laid-back — a great base for little explorers.

 Where it is: Right on the Big Sur coast, so you’re minutes from coastline hikes, state parks, and scenic drives along Highway 1.
 It’s perfect for mixing beach time, short hikes, and chill nights around a campfire.